ThetWin2023/Tableau_Challenge/README.md

 Analysis for this project is based on 2024 Citi Bike Data.

 *Please note that May 2024 data is not avialble.
 Therefore May has been excluded from the reports and analysis.

+# Key Findings:
+## The heavist traffic is observed in the month of July.
+This could be the result of the month being the hottest month in the summer and patrons enjoying riding in the warm weather rather than driving their cars.